 That the company will not bear any responsibility for any driving related offences incurred while on company business or otherwise, including any fines for speeding, driving while under the influence, or any other driving offence;

-That the running costs (tax, insurance, MOT, servicing etc) of the employee’s
+That the running costs (tax, insurance, MOT, servicing etc) of the employee’s vehicle will remain the responsibility of the employee;

 Already a subscriber?